rickballard/CoCiviumBackUp/legacy/Civium/archive/codex01-reputation-and-transparency.md

 ---

-*This codex document is subject to iterative refinement as Civium evolves.*
+*This codex document is subject to iterative refinement as CoCivium evolves.*